kstolen0/kstolen0.github.io/_drafts/2023-05-21-api-styles.md

 Resources exposed by GraphQL services are defined in a Schema Definition Language (SDL).
 Similar to a SOAP's wsdl files (but more consise), this schema defines the types, fields, relationships, an operations supported by a given API and serves as the contract between a client and server.

-Below is an example of the same Library API in our REST example, but this time using GraphQL
+Below is an example of the same Library API in our REST example, but this time using GraphQL.

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);border-radius:2px;" width="800" height="450" src="https://codesandbox.io/p/sandbox/2023-05-27-graphql-api-example-1dw1fk?embed=1" allowfullscreen></iframe>